PhyAAt/PhyAAt.github.io/introduction.md

 ```

-### To download dataset of subject 1 in given path 'dirpath'
+### To download dataset of subject 1'
+To download data set of only one subject with subject id=1 (subject=1), use following code.
+Here baseDir = '../PhyAAt_Data' is path where data will be downloaded and stored.
+Make sure you have permission to write in given path.

 ```python
 dirPath = ph.download_data(baseDir='../PhyAAt_Data', subject=1,verbose=0,overwrite=False)